- Military Life Cycle

 - If you prefer a face-to-face meeting with a military tax consultant, the military-based Volunteer Income Tax Assistance program provides no-cost tax advice and preparation, return filing and other tax assistance to military members and their families.
 Find a Volunteer Income Tax Assistance location near you.

 - Learn more about free tax services available through Military OneSource.

 - The IRS has a detailed Armed Forces’ Tax Guide.

 - Earned Income Tax Credits are federal income tax credits for low and moderate-income working individuals and families.
 The refundable credit can generate a refund if you do not have any taxes to pay.
 Service members and families may have an easier time qualifying for the credit because some military income, such as pay earned during service in a combat zone or Basic Allowances for Housing, are non-taxable and are not included in an individual’s or family’s total income.
 To find out more about the credit or tax help for military members and veterans, visit the IRS website.

 - The Federal Trade Commission has a website devoted to reporting Identity Theft and getting a recovery plan.

 - Federal law entitles you to a free credit report each year.
 Check it for suspicious activity.
 If you’re a deploying service member and don’t plan to seek new credit while deployed, place an active-duty alert to reduce the risk of getting swindled.

-- Check out STOPFRAUD.gov for more information on scams that target the military.
+- Check out the Task Force on Market Integrity and Consumer Fraud for more information on scams that target the military.